Nikaoto/nn.lua/readme.md

   }
 }
 ```

-The weights and biases can be automatically randomized or assigned.
-The raw functions are used internally.
+The weights and biases can be randomized or assigned.
+The `raw_*` functions are
+used internally.
 The neuron values are just placeholders, used only for caching
+activations during backpropagation.

 #### Saving/loading a neural network

-The `nn.new_neural_net(opts)` function can be used to initialize a new neural
+The `nn.new_neural_net(opts)` function can also be used to load and initialize
-network with random weights and biases or to load an already existing one.
+an existing neural network.

 ```lua
 -- Say we create a randomized net